Photo by Inkong Boutchalern

 “We are seeing signs this is changing, with leading digital practitioners looking to how today’s investments can improve tomorrow’s business results.
 This is a critical mindset, especially as digital technologies become more pervasive,” adds the consultant.

-Increasingly, companies are investing in technology to drive immediate business value.
-Forty-five percent of respondents expect growth in revenue.
-Twenty-five percent want improved customer experiences and 12 percent want stronger profits.
+Increasingly, companies have been investing in technology to drive immediate business value.
+Forty-five percent of respondents expected growth in revenue.
+Twenty-five percent wanted improved customer experiences and 12 percent want stronger profits.

-The PwC report states businesses were 50 percent more likely to enjoy rapid revenue increases and twice as likely to do so if they used 10 strategies.
+The PwC report stated businesses were 50 percent more likely to enjoy rapid revenue increases and twice as likely to do so, if they used 10 strategies.

 1. The CEO is a champion for digital.